GENI-NSF/geni-tools/README-omni.txt

  - -n Use native format RSpec.
 Requires -a.
     Native RSpecs are default, and omnispecs are deprecated.
  - --omnispec Use Omnispec formats.
 Deprecated.
- - -a Contact only the aggregate at the given URL
+ - -a Contact only the aggregate at the given URL, or with the given nickname that translates to a URL in your omni_config
  - --slicecredfile Read slice credential from given file, if it exists
  - -o Save result (manifest rspec) in per-Aggregate files
  - -p Prefix for resulting manifest RSpec files. (used with -o)